Duhjoker/local_manifest/README.md

 	$ repo init -u git://github.com/LineageOS/android.git -b cm-14.1

-Pick your device:

-ph2n = Lg Stylo 2 Plus

-sf340n = Lg Stylo 3 Plus

-lv517 = Lg K20 Plus

-Download and move the manifest xml for the device you want to .repo/local_manifests/
+Download and move the manifest xml for the device to .repo/local_manifests/

 Then sync up with this command: